Mutes

 Old leather and wood split mutes.
 The slot off center on the lower mute is not a mistake.
 This was done to take up varying spaces between strings.

-From “Practical Manual for the Piano and Harmonium Tuner,” published by Pinet, 1913:
+From “Practical Manual for the Piano and Harmonium Tuner,” published by Pinet, 1913, by Nugues, Pouget, and Martin.

 I made these mutes from Macassar ebony and deerskin, inspired by the excerpt above.
 I used ones like these daily.